jonrau1/ElectricEye/README.md

 Plus, Security Hub supports master-member patterns, so you can get your nasty security-as-a-dashboard paws on the findings there.

 ### 9. Why don't you support (insert service name here)?
----

 I will, eventually.
 If you really need a specific check supported RIGHT NOW please create an Issue, and if it is feasible, I will tackle it.
 PRs are welcome for any additions.

 ### 10. Where is that automated remediation you like so much?
----

-~~You probably have me confused with someone else...That is a Phase 2 plan: after I am done scanning all the things, we can remediate all the things.~~

 Work has started in [ElectricEye-Response](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-response)

 ### 11. Why do some of the severity scores / labels for the same failing check have different values?!
----

 Some checks, such as the EC2 Systems Manager check for having the latest patches installed are dual-purpose and will have different severities.
 For instance, that check looks if you have any patch state information reported at all, if you do not you likely are not even managing that instance as part of the patch baseline.
 If a missing or failed patch is reported, then the severity is bumped up since you ARE managing patches, but something happened and now the patch is not being installed.

 In a similar vein, some findings that have a severity score of 0 (severity label of `INFORMATIONAL`) and a Compliance status of `PASSED` may not be Archived if it is something you may want to pay attention to.
 An example of this are EBS Snapshots that are shared with other accounts, it is nowhere near as bad as being public but you should audit these accounts to make sure you are sharing with folks who should be shared with (I cannot tell who that is, your SecOps analyst should be able to).

 ### 12. What if I run into throttling issues, how can I get the findings?
----

 For now, I put (lazy) sleep steps in the bash script that runs all the auditors.
 It should hopefully add enough cooldown to avoid getting near the 10TPS rate limit, let alone the 30TPS burst limit of the BIF API.
 You are throttled after bursting, but the auditors do not run in parallel for this reason, so you should not run into that unless for some reason you have 1000s of a single type of resource in a single region.

 ### 13. How much does this solution cost to run?
----

 The costs are extremely negligible, as the primary costs are Fargate vCPU and Memory per GB per Hour and then Security Hub finding ingestion above 10,000 findings per Region per Month (the first 10,000 is perpetually free).
 We will use two scenarios as an example for the costs, you will likely need to perform your own analysis to forecast potential costs.
 ElectricEye's ECS Task Definition is ***2 vCPU and 4GB of Memory by default***.
 I made a [very rough cost calculator](https://github.com/jonrau1/ElectricEye/blob/master/cost-calculator/electriceye-cost-calculations.csv) in CSV you can refer to, I will try to reflect the latest that is on the ReadMe to the worksheet, but no promises.

 #### Fargate Costs
----

 **NOTE:** This does not take Savings Plans into consideration, depending if you are an Enterprise Support customer and how well you tune these, you can possibly run ElectricEye for free on Fargate!